The Finnish education system

 Comprehensive school education is free of charge.
 Comprehensive schools are maintained by the local authorities (municipalities) and other education providers.
 Less than two per cent of comprehensive school pupils go to a private or state school.

 General upper secondary education (lukio in Finnish) provides, as its name suggests, general education.
 It does not qualify students for any particular occupation.
 At the end of general upper secondary school, students take a national school-leaving examination known as the Finnish matriculation examination.
 Those who pass the examination are eligible to apply for further studies at universities, universities of applied sciences and vocational institutions.
 General upper secondary education usually takes three years to complete.

 The mission of universities is to conduct scientific research and provide education based on it.
 Universities of applied sciences (UAS) provide more practical education that aims to respond to the needs of the labour market.

 Universities, offering higher scientific and artistic education, award Bachelor's and Master's degrees as well as postgraduate degrees, i.e. licentiate and doctoral degrees.
 Universities of applied sciences award UAS Bachelor's degrees and UAS Master's degrees.

 The target completion time for a Bachelor’s degree at a university is three years and for a Master’s degree two years on top of that.
 The completion of a UAS degree takes usually between 3.5 and 4.5 years.
-The requirement for Master's studies at a university of applied sciences is a UAS Bachelors' degree or another suitable degree and at least three years of work experience after the completion of the previous degree.
+The requirement for Master's studies at a university of applied sciences is a UAS Bachelors' degree or another suitable degree and at least two years of work experience after the completion of the previous degree.

 Adult education and training encompasses education leading to a qualification, degree studies, training preparing for competence-based qualifications, apprenticeship training, further and continuing education updating and extending the professional skills, studies in subjects relating to citizenship skills, working life skills and society, and studies in different crafts and subjects on a recreational basis.